junxit/us-congress-bills-113/derived/amendments.md

 ### 29 U.S.C. § 2917

-> in subsection (e) is amended by striking “the Committee on Labor and Human Resources of the Senate” and inserting “the Committee on Health, Education, Labor, and Pensions of the Senate”; and
+> in subsection (e) is amended by striking “the Committee on Labor and Human Resources of the Senate” and inserting “the Committee on Health, Education, Labor, and Pensions of the Senate”;

 | | |
 |---|---|